tag/sphere/service?

 At the end of this phase, we delivered an executive team debrief workshop to concluded on the findings and agree on the strategic imperatives.

-Stage 2: Design
+Design

-We started out by defining a refreshed vision and set of values, while recognising that Harworth’s core purpose didn’t need to change.
+We started out by defining a refreshed vision and set of values, while recognising that the company’s core purpose didn’t need to change.
 With strategic guidance from the senior leadership team, we used the employee forum to dig into the core sentiments of what the business stood for, then developed a new set values.
-These values were developed by the employee forum with input from executive and senior leadership, and the draft values were socialised with wider group of employees to seek feedback before being finalised.
+These values were developed by the employee forum with input from executive and senior leadership, and the draft values were socialised with a wider group of employees to seek feedback before being finalised.

 Once the company’s four refreshed values were concluded, we then used them as the basis for a full behavioural competency framework.
 This framework was designed to give meaningful guidance on how everyone should behave when performing their roles.
 This would unlock opportunities for improving talent attraction, recruitment, performance management and development.

-Stage 3: Embed
+Embed

 • Lumina SparkTM profiling rolled out across the entire organisation, to help everyone with improving communication, relationships and collaboration.

-• A leadership development programme to ensure leaders and managers have the skills they need to drive the culture change forward.
+• leadership development programme to ensure leaders and managers have the skills they need to drive the culture change forward.

 • Development and support for all employees to help them take ownership of their performance management and development.